bonitasoft/bonita-doc/md/expressions-and-scripts.md

 Note that you can use this feature to save any Groovy script, not just a function.
 However, only a predefined script that defines a function can be used in an expression.
 You can declare a method in a Groovy script, but must not declare a class.

-In addition to any user-defined functions, there are a number of standard functions, in the Bonita, Collection, Number, String, and Others categories.
-Click a function name to see a description in the Documentation box of the Expression editor.
+In addition to any user-defined functions, there are a number of standard functions, in the **Bonita**, **Collection**, **Number**, **String**, and **Others** categories.
+Click a function name to see a description in the **Documentation** box of the Expression editor.

 To add a user-defined or standard function to an expression:

 1. In the Expression editor, **Expression type** list, select **Script**.
 2. Enter your script, and position the cursor where you want to include the function.
 3. In the **Categories** list, select **User defined**.
 The function list will show the user-defined functions that are available.
-4. In the Function list, double-click the function you want to include in your expression.
+4. In the **Function** list, double-click the function you want to include in your expression.
 The function is inserted in the script at the point where the cursor was positioned.

 At concatenation points in the script, the expression editor displays a popup with a list of possible terms.
 In the popup, you can toggle between Groovy terms and process variables.
-For example, if you select activityInstanceId from the list of provided variables then type a period, the expression editor displays a list of terms available.
+For example, if you select `activityInstanceId` from the list of provided variables then type a period, the expression editor displays a list of terms available.
 This is known as _autocompletion_.

-## Using variables in a script expression
+## Use variables in a script expression

 You can use a variable in an expression.
 When the expression is evaluated during process execution, the current value of the variable is used in the expression.